Distance measuring equipment: Accuracy

 Accuracy of various aviation navigation systems, of which only GPS, TACAN, inertial, and VOR/DME are still in use.

 The accuracy of DME ground stations is 185 m (±0.1 nmi).
 It's important to understand that DME provides the physical distance between the aircraft antenna and the DME transponder antenna.
 This distance is often referred to as 'slant range' and depends trigonometrically upon the aircraft altitude above the transponder as well as the ground distance between them.

 For example, an aircraft directly above the DME station at 6,076 ft (1 nmi) altitude would still show 1.0 nmi on the DME readout.
 The aircraft is technically a mile away, just a mile straight up.
 Slant range error is most pronounced at high altitudes when close to the DME station.

 Radio-navigation aids must keep a certain degree of accuracy, given by international standards, FAA, EASA, ICAO, etc. To assure this is the case, flight inspection organizations check periodically critical parameters with properly equipped aircraft to calibrate and certify DME precision.

-ICAO recommends accuracy of less than the sum of 0.25 nmi plus 1.25% of the distance measured.
+ICAO recommends that the error be no larger than (0.25 nmi + 1.25% × actual distance).